 A Diabetes remedy?
 For $37?
 If this doesn’t sound familiar, check out the many other alleged diabetes cures, including Diabetes Destroyer, Kachine Diabetes Solution, Vedda Blood Sugar Remedy and Diabetes Free.
 Like the questionable Halki Diabetes Remedy, these scams all use questionable cures and over-the-top promises to reduce your bank account rather than your insulin levels.
 And what they all share in common is that they are info scams.
 The schemers know that about 50% of American adults are either diabetic or prediabetic.
 So there’s a big market out there of people looking for low-cost solutions to their medical ills.
-And these scammers are poised to milk those unsuspecting people.
+And these scammers are poised to milk the bank accounts of those unsuspecting people.

 So what is the alleged remedy?
 Halki won’t tell you.
 You’ll have to pay $37 to discover the “simple 60-second habit known only to the inhabitants of a small, barely populated Aegean island.”

 The emails hawking the Halki cure send you to an even slicker web site asking for the “low price” of $37 for a guaranteed to cure diabetes.
 Is it a scam?
 Is it a rip-off?
 Does it work?
-You’ll never find out from the websites, largely because of an increasingly pernicious Internet industry that offers fake product review sites; You’ll also never be able to find out about the credentials of Eric Whitfield because he doesn’t exist.
+You’ll never find out from the websites, largely because of an increasingly pernicious Internet industry that offers fake product review sites.
+You’ll also never be able to find out about the credentials of Eric Whitfield because he doesn’t exist.
 So, should you spend the $37?
-We recommend not, for the following specific reasons:
+We recommend not, for the following six reasons:

 1. There’s a reason these sales pitches are slick — they spend a lot of marketing money to get it to you.
 Who is paying for that?
 You are!